China Foundation for Poverty Alleviation: To promote the concept of everyone philanthropy and actively advocate great love of human beings

-Great Walkers Bring Changes At Every Step
+Great Walkers

 Great Walkers is a large-scale outdoor philanthropic hiking event that combines public welfare and sports.
 It is the first public benefit-hiking event of 100 kilometers in Chinese mainland and launched by CFPA in 2014.
 The event encourages participants to form a team of four people jointly overcome difficulties by walking day and night to complete the hiking challenge of 50 or 100 kilometers within specified time.
-With the belief of “Great Walkers bring changes at every step”, the event mobilizes people around us to support public welfare through actions and contribute to the comprehensive development of children in poverty-stricken areas.
+With the belief of "Great Walkers bring changes at every step", the event mobilizes people around us to support public welfare through actions and contribute to the comprehensive development of children in poverty-stricken areas.

 By the end of 2016, more than 14,000 people in 5761 teams from over 10 countries have participated in Great Walkers events, 9933 people completed the challenge.
 14735 (person-time) volunteers participated from over 150 cities in China.
 Aggregate donations of 18.96 million RMB.
 There were 197,000 effective donations, totaling 120,000 benefit Children (person-time), supported by more than 50 enterprises, 40 stars and hundreds media reported this activity.

-In 2017, the “Great Walkers” activity came out of Beijing and successfully held in Chengdu and Nanjing.
+In 2017, the "Great Walkers" activity came out of Beijing and successfully held in Chengdu and Nanjing.
 A total number of 6916 people participated in the activity, and 4192 people successfully completed the challenge.
 It totally raised RMB 7675897.03 for charity, of which RMB 1666134.1 was used for the Children Companion project; RMB 1,240,591.2 was used for Public Benefit Team project; RMB 1400,477.28 was used for Love Package; RMB 2,768,637.95 was used to build a love kitchen; RMB 600,056.5 was used for the Xuhang scholarship program.

-Unite the Force for Good, Inspires Volunteerism
+Unite the Force for Good

 The Unite the Force for Good project is a large-scale volunteer fundraising activity launched by China Foundation for Poverty Alleviation in 2011.
 The activity advocates volunteers to carry out philanthropy propaganda and fundraising.
 Through philanthropy activity to pass 100% kindness, gather the forces of love of the whole society, care and love the children in poverty-stricken areas.
 The project advocates college students to provide volunteer service for 100 hours, shopping malls to provide venues for 100 hours, and the public to donate 100 RMB.